MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Management/Get-Content.md

 > [!NOTE]
 > Currently, when the value of the **Delimiter** parameter is an empty string, `Get-Content` does
 > not return anything.
-This is a known issue To force `Get-Content` to return the entire file as a
+This is a known issue.
+To force `Get-Content` to return the entire file as
-> single, undelimited string.
+> a single, undelimited string.
 Enter a value that does not exist in the file.

 ```yaml
 Type: String